 Here are 15 reasons why you need to visit the Isle of Skye Scotland.
 Hope this inspires you to visit.

 1. Skye’s Otherworldly Landscapes

-Of course, the first reason to visit the Isle of Skye is to see its landscapes.
-You can drive around the entire Island and discover new places all around.
-The rugged towering nature of the mountains and the cliffs hanging over the sea are totally unique.
+The main reason to visit the Isle of Skye is to see its landscapes.
+You can drive around the entire island and discover new places.
+The rugged towering nature of the mountains and the cliffs hanging over the sea are uniquely Jurassic.